“Everything invented in the past 150 years will be reinvented using AI within the next 15 years.”

 Natural Language Processing (NLP) – is a sub-field of AI, which is focused on enabling computers to understand, interpret, and manipulate human language.
 In essence, NLP allows machines to read texts, hear sounds, interpret them, and measure sentiments.

 IDC predicts that by 2021, 60% of enterprises will have begun the journey to AI automation.

-With self-optimizing networks (SONs) powered by AI, telco providers can automatically improve network quality and as a result provide better quality services to their subscribers.
+With self-optimizing networks (SONs) powered by AI, telco providers can automatically improve network quality (redistribute power at different network loads) and as a result provide better quality services to their subscribers.
 By using advanced algorithms, AI systems can process large amounts of data, in particular call detail records (CDR), in the case of the telecommunication industry, identify patterns, detect and predict network anomalies.